hannawang09/hannawang09.github.io/_pages/about.md

 My current research focuses on **computer vision**, especially *enhancing the robustness of foundation models when adapting to downstream tasks with limited data*.

+Hi!
+I am a first-year Ph.D. student in the [Computer Vision Lab](https://aimerykong.github.io/group.html) at the [FST department](https://www.fst.um.edu.mo/) of [University of Macau](https://www.um.edu.mo/) (UM), supervised by [Prof. Shu Kong](https://aimerykong.github.io).
+I received my M.S. degree of Information and Communication Engineering at [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/) (UESTC) in 2024.

+Hi!
+I am a first-year Ph.D. student in the [Computer Vision Lab](https://aimerykong.github.io/group.html) at the [FST department](https://www.fst.um.edu.mo/) of [University of Macau](https://www.um.edu.mo/) (UM), supervised by [Prof. Shu Kong](https://aimerykong.github.io).
+I received my M.S. degree of Information and Communication Engineering at [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/) (UESTC) in 2024.

+Hi!
+I am a first-year Ph.D. student in the [Computer Vision Lab](https://aimerykong.github.io/group.html) at the [FST department](https://www.fst.um.edu.mo/) of [University of Macau](https://www.um.edu.mo/) (UM), supervised by [Prof. Shu Kong](https://aimerykong.github.io).
+I received my M.S. degree of Information and Communication Engineering at [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/) (UESTC) in 2024.

+Hi!
+I am a first-year Ph.D. student in the [Computer Vision Lab](https://aimerykong.github.io/group.html) at the [FST department](https://www.fst.um.edu.mo/) of [University of Macau](https://www.um.edu.mo/) (UM), supervised by [Prof. Shu Kong](https://aimerykong.github.io).
+I received my M.S. degree of Information and Communication Engineering at [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/) (UESTC) in 2024.

+Hi!
+I am a first-year Ph.D. student in the [Computer Vision Lab](https://aimerykong.github.io/group.html) at the [FST department](https://www.fst.um.edu.mo/) of [University of Macau](https://www.um.edu.mo/) (UM), supervised by [Prof. Shu Kong](https://aimerykong.github.io).
+I received my M.S. degree of Information and Communication Engineering at [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/) (UESTC) in 2024.